seahyinghang8/asst5/README.md

 What you need to turn in (in a zipped file to Canvas):
 1. Turn in your code in pageRank.py
 2. Turn in a .txt file with the top 5 node ids and their PageRank scores, and the bottom 5 node ids and their PageRank scores for graph-full.txt after 100 iterations.
+This is worth 80 points for correctness.
 3. In the same text file, include the total time it took your code to run.
+This is worth 20 points for performance.